kajuszczak/note-app/README.md

 ## How to Create and Edit Notes

-The "Add new" button triggers a form to appear where the user can input the note's title and content.
-The notes are displayed in a list where each note has an "Edit" and "Delete" button.
-Clicking the "Edit" button will load the note's content into the form for modification.
+The `Add new` button triggers a form to appear where the user can input the note's title and content.
+The notes are displayed in a list where each note has an `Edit` and `Delete` button.
+Clicking the `Edit` button will load the note's content into the form for modification.
 Upon saving, the note is updated in `localStorage`, and the updated note is displayed in the list.

 ## Notes Storage in `localStorage`